datastaxdevs/workshop-streaming-game/README.md

 you will see the whole architecture at work:

 - client sends updates on your player's position through the "player websocket"
+- API checks game state on DB and validates this update, taking action if needed
-- API validates this update and publishes it to the Astra Streaming topic
+- API (1) publishes the validated player update to the Astra Streaming topic and (2) persists new game-state to DB
-- API receives new messages by listening to this same Astra Streaming topic
+- API receives back new messages by listening to this same Astra Streaming topic
 - API broadcasts updates on any player to all connected clients through the "world websocket"
 - at each such update, the client's game arena is adjusted (for all connected clients)